PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Dimsbury frowned.
 "Oh and I should mention, I've dispatched a raiding party."

 "Raiding party, well that doesn't sound so bad.
-I mean, it's understandable in a fit of temper and all. "
+I mean, it's understandable.
+Fit of temper and all. "

 "Of Orcs," said Dimsbury